Sony Ericsson Xperia Arc review

 Reviewed by Ant from Scotland on 10th Apr 2011

 Fantastic phone.
-Looks amazing, easy-to-use, does everything I need
+Looks amazing, easy-to-use, does everything I need it to.
+Very impressed.

 Reviewed by Bluesnarch from UK on 7th Apr 2011

 I left Apple for this phone and so far I'm loving it.
 I love the style, the big screen, screen quality, call quality, camera / HD video and the HDMI capability.
 The front facing camera never has been an issue for me.
 The hardest part for me is getting used to Android as opposed to Apple.
 No regrets as yet.